Associates

 Mike Webb

-Mike Webb is an Electrical Engineer with over 35 years’ experience in the planning, design, procurement, implementation and operation of telecommunications and information technology systems.
-His career includes more than 20 years in the field of public safety communications focused on 9-1-1, dispatch and mission-critical radio systems.
+Mike Webb is an Electrical Engineer with over 40 years’ experience in the planning, design, procurement, implementation and operation of telecommunications and information technology systems.
+His career includes more than 25 years in the field of public safety communications focused on 9-1-1, dispatch and mission-critical radio systems.
 From 2011 until 2020, Mike led the Technology Services section at E-Comm 9-1-1 in Vancouver.
 During this time, he was responsible for the implementation of the Lower Mainland’s interoperable P25 public safety radio network and the development of a new, consolidated police communications centre on Vancouver Island.
+He also led the early stages of development of E-Comm’s NG9-1-1 program, including regulatory work involving the CRTC and execution of a technical pilot conducted jointly with TELUS.
 Previously, with Emergency Management BC, he was responsible for provincial initiatives related to emergency communications, including coordination and governance of radio interoperability and development of emergency management information systems in the lead-up to the 2010 Olympics.
 Mike has consulted for a variety of public safety clients in BC and Alberta and has worked in multiple start-ups in Silicon Valley developing broadband wireless technologies.
-His current areas of focus are new and emerging technologies and applications in public safety communications, including Next Generation 9-1-1 and Public Safety Broadband Networks.
-He is a member of Engineers and Geoscientists BC, the Institute of Electrical and Electronic Engineers and the Canadian Association of Chiefs of Police.
+His current areas of focus are new and emerging technologies and applications in public safety communications, including P25 land mobile radio, NG 9-1-1 and Public Safety Broadband Networks (PSBN).